 FAQs

-1. What are the key sections to include in an architectural designer's resume in 2025?
+1. What are the key sections to include in an architectural designer's resume?

 Include contact info, summary, skills, experience, education, certifications, and a portfolio.
 Add relevant projects and tailor them for architectural designer job requirements.